-Bright Water School is located in the beautiful and historic St. Nicholas Building in the Capitol Hill neighborhood.
-Gardens in the courtyard and playgrounds surrounding the school have been extensively renovated.
+Bright Water School is located in the beautiful and historic St. Nicholas Building in the Capitol Hill neighborhood of Seattle, WA.
+The gardens in the courtyard and the playgrounds surrounding the school have been extensively renovated.
 Nearby Volunteer Park provides acres of playing fields and outdoor enrichment.

-We are a part of the active and growing Waldorf network in Seattle and the Pacific Northwest.
+As a Seattle-based Waldorf school, we are part of an active and growing Waldorf network in the Pacific Northwest.
 Students come from the entire metropolitan region.
 Our graduating eighth graders go on to a wide range of high schools, both private and public.

 What does Bright Water School feel like?

-- Students at Bright Water School experience a caring community of teachers and peers.
+- Students at Bright Water School experience a deeply caring community of teachers and peers.